echobind/react-native-template/README.md

 2. Change directories into your new app: `cd MyApp`
 3. Run `bundle install`
 4. Run the setup script: `node ./setup`.
 A successful setup will give you the green light: `✅ Setup completed!`

+## CI / Deployment:

+In order to set up CI/Deployment, we've created custom hygen templates to save you time.
+These live in our [`hygen-templates-echobind` repository](https://github.com/echobind/hygen-echobind-templates).
+You'll find installation instructions, which will allow you to set up the following:

+- CircleCI preconfigured for React Native.
+Fast build times!
+- Fastlane lanes for alpha, beta, and production releases.
+These should be run on CI only!
+- AppCenter integration for easy alpha distribution

+For more info, please follow the [instructions](https://github.com/echobind/hygen-echobind-templates) in that repo.

 ## Docs